Having Dentures doesn’t mean that your dental care routine will change drastically. It is still…

 While dental bridges can seem to require more care than regular teeth, they can be a great benefit to your overall oral health.
 It is very important to replace missing teeth to prevent further dental problems and chewing difficulties that can result from the loss of a tooth.
 A dental bridge serves as a placeholder for that missing tooth, which affects overall alignment and bone structure.
 Be sure to take proper care of your dental bridges, however, so that you can glean the maximum life from them and you can keep surrounding teeth healthy and thriving.

 We at Cooper Family Dentistry care about your overall oral health and are here to help you have the best smile possible.
 If you have any concerns about your dental bridge or would like to discuss the replacement of missing teeth, please call our office so we can help you get on the right track towards the healthiest mouth possible.
-To schedule an appointment, call our friendly office staff at 501-982-7547 or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+Call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.